Dan dumps his bag onto the table, making Tina jump. ‘So, what’re we doing?’

 Dan pats her shoulder, grinning.
 ‘Perks of being House Prefect, am I right?’

 Tina digs him in the ribs.
 ‘Shush.’
 She turns back to the spellbook.
-‘Anyway, you’ve prepped for Caterpole’s charms test on Friday?’
+‘Anyway, you’ve prepped for Caterpole’s charms test this Friday?’

 She gives him a stern look.
 ‘C’mon, I’m not letting you copy my answers again, that’ll be the third time this term.’